 - 6.4.1 General rule.
-The minimum term of study for an M.A. student is two years.
-The maximum term of study for an M.A. student is six years. - 6.4.2 Program extension.
+The minimum term of study for a Th.M. student is three trimesters.
+The maximum term of study for a Th.M. student is six years. - 6.4.2 Program extension.
 A student requiring more than six years to complete the program must complete the Request for Program Extension Form, obtain the approval by signature of the AD Director of the college of registration, and submit the form to the AD Office.
 Once the form is countersigned by the TST AD Director, the program extension is granted.
 A program extension is normally granted for one year beginning in September or January.
 A student who desires a program extension for more than one year must submit a new petition for the second year.
 A maximum program extension of two years may be granted under this paragraph.
 Further program extensions can be granted only by the ADC for compelling compassionate reasons.